DevCycleHQ/devcycle-docs/docs/essentials/projects.md

 ## Managing Projects

 ### From the CLI

-Once you have installed and authorized the CLI, select your relevant organization and project then run one of the following commands depending on your use case:
+Once you have installed and authorized the CLI, select your relevant organization then run one of the following commands depending on your use case:

 To retrieve the keys for all projects in a currently selected organization run.